awslabs/damo/USAGE.md

 ### `damo`'s way of showing DAMON Monitoring Results

-`damo show` shows the information in a hierarchical way like below:
+`damo show` shows the information in an enclosed hierarchical way like below:

     <record 0 head>
         <snapshot 0 head>